xamarin/docs-archive/Recipes/ios/general/storyboard/storyboard_a_tableview/README.md

-The last step in creating our Storyboard is giving each of our controls a name under <span class="UIItem">Identity > Name</span>.
+The last step in creating our Storyboard is giving each of our controls a name under **Identity > Name**.
 Name these as follows:

 -  Title UITextField: TitleText